HABER7789/Quantum-Error-Correction-and-Streamlit-Visualization/README.md

 - Simulate and correct bit-flip errors using CNOT and Toffoli gates.
 - Explore the Bloch sphere representation of quantum states.

-I have included two python files, one with Streamlit code and the other with simple bit flip function code which can be used to generate ouptut in terminal itself.
+I have included the python file, with Streamlit code with simple bit flip function code:
-- ErrorCorrection.py
 - ErrorCorrectionUI.py

 Feel free to contribute, provide feedback, or enhance this project.
 Your contributions are valued as we navigate the quantum landscape together.